tamtridung/Google_Game_Data_Analysis/README.md

 - In the chart **INSTALL RATE ACROSS CATEGORIES**, we can see, those categories: Action, Simualtion, Racing, Role Playing, Strategy, Music have Install rate bigger than Avg.
 Install Rate.
 That mean, those Categories have the most potential to grow.
 - Look at chart **RATING RATE ACROSS CATEGORIES**, Music category got the least rating 4*-5*.
 So it is not a good place for us to invest.
+- Look at chart **AVERAGE PRICE ACROSS CATEGORIES**, Role Playing is the category has highest average price.
+So if you want to make money from Purchased Game, you can pay attention to Role Playing category
 - **ACTION - SIMULATION - RACING - ROLE PLAYING - STRATEGY** is the most potential categories

 ### Best time to release Game: